California Lutheran University: Drama Department

 Other notable drama performers at CLC included professor Elmer Ramsey's children, Janine Jessup and Douglas.
 Douglas would later work for a variety of Walt Disney productions, while Janine would later manage the Roscoe Dye Center in New York.
 A notable play at CLC was “I. Berlin,” which was directed by Don Haskell and staged in 1978.
 Another famous play was “The Glass Menagerie,” which was directed by Adams, a professor who helped stage over a hundred productions during his time at the college.
 A year prior to Adams’ retirement in 1984, Michael Arndt of Pacific Lutheran University was hired to run the Drama Department.

-In 2003, the Mainstage Theatre production of Noël Coward’s "Hay Fever" was selected for performance at the Kennedy Center American College Theater Festival, which was held at Utah State University in February.
+In 2003, the Mainstage Theatre production of Noël Coward’s "Hay Fever" was selected for performance at the American College Theatre Festival, which was held at Utah State University in February.
 As one of the eight productions selected from Region VIII, Hay Fever was automatically submitted for consideration for a performance at the Kennedy Center in Washington, D.C.
 CLU won its first national awards in 2019, when the school play "Columbinus" won two awards during the 2019 festival: a Distinguished Performance and Production Ensembles Award and a Citizen Artist Award.
 The play was one of seven picked for the festival among 200 plays from Southern California, Guam, Hawai'i, Arizona, Nevada, and Utah.
 It was also performed three times at the Los Angeles Theatre Center.

 Actor Lane Davies has co-founded the Kingsmen Shakespeare Company in cooperation with the university.
 Kingsmen Shakespeare Company was listed, in 2004, as a Major Festival in the book Shakespeare Festivals Around the World by Marcus D. Gregio.